mattlucian/Compiler-Cminus/README.md

 - Chris
     - Student menu
-    - Document your functions / classes at a high level.
-Add to word document
+    - Document your functions / classes at a high level

 Nick and Ryan (Sat and Sun)
     - presentation